kulics/koral/README.md

 Eventually making XyLang with very few grammar, only the presence of symbols on the keyboard instead of keywords is sufficient to express all the logic.

 ## Features
-+ Focus on writing and reading..
++ Focus on writing and reading.
 + Less grammar, no keywords.
 + Clear semantics, one logic corresponds to only one expression.
 + Support for compilation to .NET platform, with .NET framework and library resources, we can use this language in a very wide range of scenarios.